Landscaper Career Info

 As part of most certificate and degree programs, students are required to take part in internships or fieldwork to prepare them for employment.
 With completion of a landscape technology program, most students are qualified for entry-level positions in which they plant and maintain vegetation, care for mature lawns and plants, operate maintenance equipment and prune.

-Step 4: Consider Pursuing Certification
+Step 4: Pursue Certification